schneidermu/piNN-DFT/train_models/README.md

 1) Clone the repository
-2) Create and activate virtual environment, install packages from requirements.txt, download the dataset from https://github.com/TheorChemGroup/MN_neuromorphic_dataset.git
+2) Create and activate virtual environment, install packages from requirements.txt, download the dataset following the link in  MN_dataset folder
-3) Create /*data* folder in the root directory, load the *.h5* files in it
+3) Create /*data* folder in the train_models directory, load the *.h5* files in it
 4) Run `prepare_data.py` to split the dataset into train and validation and save it in ./*checkpoints*

 ## Parametrization